partydragen/Members/README.md

 Members List module for NamelessMC v2

+NOTE: You need to use latest template update above pr2 for this module to work correct

 How to install:
 Step 1: Add the "Members" folder too /modules/
 Step 2: Add the "members.tld" file to /custom/templates/Default/